Debit Card vs Credit Card: Differences Explained

 Difference Between Credit and Debit Cards

-Cash WithdrawalsIf you use it for the same, you will have to pay a high fee.
-This charge depends on the issuer’s policies and the amount you withdraw.Moreover, it has a limit on how much amount you can withdraw as cash.
+Cash WithdrawalsIf you use it to get cash, you will have to pay a high fee.
+This charge depends on the issuer’s policies and the amount you withdraw.
+Moreover, it has a limit on how much you can withdraw as cash.
 It allows you to access cash with ease at any ATM.
-The fees that apply are minimal and negligible.
+The fees that apply are minimal.

 Credit ScoreYour repayment behaviour and credit card management can improve or damage your credit score.Debit card transactions do not affect your credit score.

-From up to 3% cashback to fuel surcharge waivers and complimentary domestic airport lounge access, this card helps you boost your life.
+From up to 3% cashback to fuel surcharge waivers and complimentary domestic airport lounge access, this card helps you upgrade your life.
 Download the Fibe Instant Cash Loan App or register on our website to apply now.

 FAQs on the Difference Between a Credit Card and a Debit Card